-The beautiful mountainside scenery is world renowned and perfectly capable of stealing what little breath you have left.
+The beautiful mountain scenery is world renowned and perfectly capable of stealing what little breath you have left.
 There are so many trails to choose from on Austrian trekking holidays that you are spoilt for choice.

 In Austria there are over one hundred ‘Weitwanderweg‘ (long-distance hiking paths) that you can trek in this stunning country.
 Even narrowing this down is tough, but below are what we consider to be the best long distance treks in Austria.

-The Austrian trekking routes below have been ordered by how long they should take.
-So bear in mind skill level and fitness is not sequential, as sometimes a longer hike may be less technically or physically challenging.
+The trekking routes below have been ordered by how long they should take.
+So bear in mind skill level and fitness is not sequential, as sometimes a longer hike may be less technically or less physically challenging.

 The trail is varied, with rural areas and high mountain scenery.
 You will get breathtaking views of Austria’s tallest mountain Grossglockner.
 You’ll trek to around 3,000m, and are even confronted with a few reasonably challenging glacier crossings for some exciting diversity.